-As a member of the Financial Services Council of Australia (the FSC), we will be bound by the Life Insurance Code of Practice with effect from 1 July 2017.
-The code outlines the standards that we are committed to in providing life insurance services to you.
-The Code can be found at www.fsc.org.au.
+As a member of the Financial Services Council of Australia (the FSC), Zurich is bound by the Life Insurance Code of Practice.
+The Code outlines the standards that we are committed to in providing life insurance services to you.
+The Code can be found on the FSC website www.fsc.org.au.